blaskode/reverser/README.md

 # reverser
 C Program that reverses command-line input.
+It employs a linked list to implement a push-down stack.